 Click here for current standings.

-2012 was another successful year for the Saratoga Bike to Work Challenge.
-Winners include:
+2013 was another successful year for the Saratoga Bike to Work Challenge.
+287 riders participated.
+They rode approximately 3,200 miles, and saved about 127 gallons of gasoline.
+Trophy winners include:

-- School with Most Riders: Lake Avenue Elementary School (100)
+- Wheel of Knowledge (school with most riders): Lake Avenue Elementary School (50 riders)

 The streets of our cities and towns are an important part of the livability of our communities.
 They ought to be for everyone, whether young or old, motorist or bicyclist, walker or wheelchair user, bus rider or skateboarder.
 But too many of our streets are designed only for speeding cars, or worse, creeping traffic jams.